Aliases for KCNK18 Gene

 GeneCards Summary for KCNK18 Gene

-KCNK18 (Potassium Channel, Two Pore Domain Subfamily K, Member 18) is a Protein Coding gene.
-Diseases associated with KCNK18 include migraine, with or without aura 13 and migraine with aura.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
-GO annotations related to this gene include potassium channel activity and outward rectifier potassium channel activity.
+KCNK18 (Potassium Two Pore Domain Channel Subfamily K Member 18) is a Protein Coding gene.
+Diseases associated with KCNK18 include Migraine With Or Without Aura 13 and Migraine With Aura.
+Among its related pathways are Cardiac conduction and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include potassium channel activity and potassium ion leak channel activity.
+An important paralog of this gene is KCNK3.

 Outward rectifying potassium channel.
 Produces rapidly activating outward rectifier K(+) currents.
 May function as background potassium channel that sets the resting membrane potential.
 Channel activity is directly activated by calcium signal.
 Activated by the G(q)-protein coupled receptor pathway.
 The calcium signal robustly activates the channel via calcineurin, whereas the anchoring of 14-3-3/YWHAH interferes with the return of the current to the resting state after activation.
 Inhibited also by arachidonic acid and other naturally occurring unsaturated free fatty acids.
 Channel activity is also enhanced by volatile anesthetics, such as isoflurane.
 Appears to be the primary target of hydroxy-alpha-sanshool, an ingredient of Schezuan pepper.
 May be involved in the somatosensory function with special respect to pain sensation (By similarity).